sarthakdass/gerrymandle-puzzles/README.md

 Nine hand-picked Gerrymandle boards, each with a solution certified by exhaustive search: every legal way of cutting the board into districts was enumerated, and exactly one of them wins the election for purple.
+The first four are boards I manually constructed and checked for unique solutions, and the other five boards were automatically generated.
 The generated page is at `site/gerrymandle-nine-boards.html`.

 ## Rules modeled